 The Power Morcellation Problem

 Myomectomies involve the surgical removal of uterine fibroids from the uterus.
-These benign growths are common among women and usually do not require surgical removal.
+These benign growths are common among women and usually don’t require surgical removal.
 Hysterectomies are more significant procedures involving the entire removal of the uterus.
 There are a variety of reasons why women undergo hysterectomies, some related to cancer and some unrelated to cancer.
 Power morcellators have been used in both of these procedures to reduce the need for larger incisions into the patient's abdomen.

 The problem with power morcellation comes from the risk of undetected cancer cells in the uterus.
 An estimated 1 in 350 women undergoing these procedures has undetected uterine sarcoma, a form of cancer affecting the muscle and supporting tissue of the uterus.
-Power morcellation can inadvertantly cut up cancerous tissue along with the targeted tissue.
+Power morcellation can inadvertently cut up cancerous tissue along with the targeted tissue.
 When this occurs, cancer cells can spread to neighboring parts of the body.
 This can significantly worsen the long-term outlook for patients.

 The U.S. Food and Drug Administration (FDA), the federal agency responsible for the safety of medical devices, has already taken action.
-In April 2014, the FDA warned doctors and the public that laparoscopic power morcellation should not be used in myomectomies and hysterectomies.
+In April 2014, the FDA warned doctors and the public that laparoscopic power morcellation shouldn’t be used in myomectomies and hysterectomies.
 The agency specifically cited the risk that power morcellation could unintentionally cause undetected cancer cells to spread in the pelvis and abdomen.
 While the likelihood of this occurring is limited to an estimated 1 in 350 patients, the serious nature of the problem prompted the agency to officially discourage the use of power morcellators during these two procedures.

-FDA alerts carry considerable weight within the medical community, with the general public, and with consumer attorneys.
+FDA alerts carry considerable weight within the medical community, with the public, and with consumer attorneys.
 They also attract widespread media attention.
 Many manufacturers will take action once serious questions about the safety of their products are raised in public.
 The controversy surrounding power morcellators is no exception.